kammitama5/kammitama5.github.io/_posts/2021-03-14-Sunday-March-14th.md

 ## Happy PI Day
 - Today is Pi Day, or 3.14 or March 14th.
 It's also Einstein's birthday!
+- I'm sorry I keep writing it like it's in Matlab or something :)
 - In celebration, Mathematicians all over the world have events that celebrate the day.
 - This year, I took part in [SUMS](https://sites.google.com/brown.edu/sums/home?authuser=0), which is an event put on by the Maths and Applied Maths department
   Brown University.
 It was so awesome!!!